dev-yoonik/yoonik-okta-example-python/README.md

 * An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
 * An Okta Application configured for Web mode.
 You can create one from the Okta Developer Console, and you can find instructions [here](https://developer.okta.com/authentication-guide/implementing-authentication/auth-code#1-setting-up-your-application).
 When following the wizard, use the default properties.
 They are designed to work with our sample applications.
-* An API token created by an administrative account within your Okta domain.
-See [Create an API token](https://developer.okta.com/docs/guides/create-an-api-token/overview/).
 * An YooniK account.
 If you do not already have one, you can signup [here](https://www.yoonik.me/register).
 To get a free trial please e-mail us to [support@yoonik.me](mailto:support@yoonik.me).

-### Extend Okta User Profile
-Create the following profile attribute in both the default Okta profile and the Web Application that you created earlier:
-* Data Type: string
-* Display Name: YooniK Face Authentication Status
-* Variable Name: yoonikAuthenticationStatus

->Note: Once you have created the profile attribute above, make sure it is mapped to the application profile as well if it was created under the default Okta profile.

 ## Running This Example